lutfullah32/hyperVTest/virtualization/hyperv_on_windows/quick_start/walkthrough_install.md

 # Step 2: Install Hyper-V on Windows 10

+12-Nov update.
 Before you can begin using virtual machines on Windows 10 you will need to enable the Hyper-V role.
 This can be done using the Windows 10 graphical user interface, PowerShell or DISM.
 This documents will walk through each of these.

 ## Enable Hyper-V Through the GUI